vbotka/ansible-collection-freebsd/docs/source/ag_setup_roles.rst

 Role vbotka.ansible_lib
 """""""""""""""""""""""

 The role `vbotka.ansible_lib`_ comprises independent tasks.
-The purpose is providing a library of reusable tasks that can be included in playbooks and other roles.
+The purpose is providing reusable tasks that can be imported or included in playbooks and other roles.

 .. csv-table::
    :header: "GitHub vbotka", "Galaxy vbotka", "Collection vbotka.freebsd"